 Today’s lifting devices are some of the most valuable tools in any healthcare environment.
 Whether you’re offering rehabilitation treatment for people recovering from injuries or aiding seniors with mobility problems, hoists are a must-have.
 However, there’s more to improving your moving and handling practices than investing in the right lifting tools.
 Today’s facilities also need to think carefully about the kind of accessories that transform their hoists too.

-For instance, even the best ceiling, standing, or wall-mounted hoist is only as good as the sling that you use to lift your patient or resident.
-What’s more, there are plenty of other hoists that can assist in simplifying your care provider’s lifting experience and giving your patient a more comfortable experience at the same time.
+Even the best hoist is only as good as the sling that you use to lift your patient or resident.
+There are plenty of other hoists that can assist in simplifying your care provider’s lifting experience and giving your patient a more comfortable experience at the same time.

 Here are some of the lifting accessories that you may want to consider.